LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Key Narrative Points.md

 - Word spreads that Niahl's Brother in arms Stronvan is wrecking havoc in southern Brokvar, in an attempt to draw Brokvar's attention and strength away from the city, Niahl alone goes after Stronvan and slays him by stabbing him in the back.
 - Niahl returns to Brokvar and becomes captain of the city watch
 #### Chimo-Nahagi
+- Musoko is accused by Zenryoku of being the cause of an apocalypse upon Chimo-Nahagi in the far future
+- Higashi and Nishi are caught hoarding human lives and are punished by banishment to Surmaria, a believed to be uninhabited to land
+- Duska discovers Mortos' Tome
+#### Sunmaek
 - The Arzaens write 5 tomes, imbuing them with their powers in an attempt to create a deity-esque figure
 - In a second attempt, the Arzaens create an immensely powerful and savagely hungry corporeal being, the ageless pit dweller
 - The APD spawns a host of children, which swarm the Arzaen capital, driving them underground, in an attempt to seal the pitdweller in the earth, the Arzaens excavate a large hole, and using the power of the tomes, force the pit dweller into its depths, sealing the top with a powerful magic.
 The Arzaens expire, leaving only the tomes and their warnings for future generations
--
-- Musoko is accused by Zenryoku of being the cause of an apocalypse upon Chimo-Nahagi in the far future
-- Higashi and Nishi are caught hoarding human lives and are punished by banishment to Surmaria, a believed to be uninhabited to land
+- Thousands of years pass and two greater dragons Higashi & Nishi are banished to Sunmaek, a land thought dead
-- Duska discovers Mortos' Tome
-#### Sunmaek
-- Olum's existence begins (coinciding with the beginning of all time)
-- Olum knows only one thing and that is that existence is cyclic and cannot be broken nor extended
-- The Banished Greater Dragons: Higashi (Dogu) and Nishi (Bati) arrive in Sunmaek
-- They establish themselves as powerful beings, drawing devotees and establishing their religion and founding a large city
-- Olum's existence is considered a threat to Dogu & Bati's continued existence in Surmaria
-- Olum is slain in combat by Dogu & Bati and his existence passes into legend
-- Several thousand years pass
-- Olum ceases to be dead
-- Several hundred more years pass
-- Olum sets in motion a plan to regain their corporeal form

 - The Librarian Duska Halloni discovers a tome that mentions a third serpentine god: Olum and attempts to commune with them
 - Duska succeeds and meets with Mortos (Olum in disguise) - Mortos confers that great power can be granted if Duska assumes a position of power.
 - Duska seals the contract by sacrificing the Master Librarian and assuming his title